rebe83/rebe83.github.io/README.md

-# Theo Daggett
+# rebe83.github.io
-Theo is currently a CS undergraduate student at UIUC.
+this personal webpage is made as an extra credit project for the CS125 class at UIUC.